Three Training Principles That Will Explode Your Results

 Mechanical Tension - Stop doing as many reps as possible and think about using more weight and time under tension.
 When a weight gets too heavy we all are guilty of stopping short - like not going deep enough on a bench press or goblet squat.
 Think about using full range of motion throughout and drop down a weight if you feel you can't quite get there.

-The Get Strong class has the best format to try this out.
+The Dynamite Strength class has the best format to try this out.

 Metabolic Stress - Think about not going full lock-out on an exercise.
 When you're at the bottom (or lock-out) of a squat you are actually in serenity for a split second, where the weight doesn't feel as challenging.
 Think about just stopping short of that moment and then avoid lock-out at the top (another serenity position), essentially keeping your muscles under stress throughout.

-Try this with a Jump Squat at your next Cardio or Bootcamp class.
+Try this with a Jump Squat at your next Hustle or Bootcamp class.

 Muscle Damage - This category gets a little bit tricky because it needs to be programmed well.
 Your muscles will get sore as hell so you need to know what you're doing.
-Hiring a trainer and doing some one-on-one sessions or in a small group is recommended.
+Hiring a trainer and doing some one-on-one sessions is recommended.

-But if you feel competent, on top of negative pull-ups and stiff-legged deadlifts, you can try multiple pauses throughout the essentric (the lengthening of a muscle) component of a rep. You can grab a buddy to do forced reps - where after set failure they help you through the concentric (shortening of a muscle) part of the exercise but not the slow essentric part.
+But if you feel competent, on top of negative pull-ups and stiff-legged deadlifts, you can try multiple pauses throughout the eccentric component of a rep (the lengthening of a muscle).
+You can grab a buddy to do forced reps - where after set failure they help you through the concentric (shortening of a muscle) part of the exercise but not the slow eccentric part.

 Kevin & Victoria